 Utopia Coffee Lounge, Unit 2, The Royals, High Street, Southend-on-Sea (07788 717563): This quirky coffee shop is THE place to go in Southend for a cuppa and enormous portions of homemade cake.
 The staff welcome dogs (we always go for a table upstairs) and humans will love the retro decor, too.
 Think mismatched furniture, crocheted throws and an eclectic choice of books.
 Our favourite.

 Mawson’s, 781 Southchurch Road, Southend-on-Sea, SS1 2PP (01702 601781): If real ale is your thing, head to Mawson’s – Southend’s first micropub.
-Many locals pop in with their dogs during the week – but be aware that pets are not allowed on Fridays and Saturdays.
+Many locals pop in with their dogs during the week – but pets are not allowed on Fridays and Saturdays.
 The pub is linked to George’s Brewery in Great Wakering and always has at least eight cask ales on offer, as well as artisan brews, craft ciders and bottled beer.

 The Crafty Half, 1376 London Road, Leigh-on-Sea, SS9 2UH (07879 438982): This off-licence-turned-bar is a relatively new addition to the Southend scene but stocks an amazing selection of craft beer and ale – both from Essex and further afield.
 The staff love dogs and if it’s not too busy, they might even let your four-legged friend scamp around off-lead.
 Awesome!